 - An insurance carrier rating of an A-Class VII or better – The insurer must have good financial stability, claims service and customer satisfaction ratings.

 - Additional insured – This means you must add the state and its employees, agents, and volunteers to your policy as an additional insured to protect them in the event your business is negligent.

 Be sure to talk with an insurance agent or broker about the availability and type of coverage you’ll need for your business.

 What it doesn't cover

 Your insurance company may cover your business's liability and property but exclude marijuana products.
 This is due to the conflict between state and federal laws regarding cannabis.

 Some cannabis business owners run their businesses out of their homes.
 Be aware some homeowner insurance policies contain exclusions for using your home to operate a marijuana business.

 Where to find coverage

-Although the sale of marijuana is legal in Washington state, some insurers may not want to offer you insurance coverage because the federal government considers it an illegal substance.
+The sale of cannabis is legal in Washington state.
+However, some insurers won't offer you coverage because the federal government still considers it an illegal substance.
 Coverage may only be available from high risk, non-Washington licensed insurers called surplus line insurance companies.

 Talk to your insurance agent or broker, they can help you obtain coverage through a surplus line insurance company.